 6 Airbnbs In Cuba You Need To See

 Cuba is officially open for business to U.S. travelers!
-From fiery Santiago to unique Havana, here are our top picks for the best places to stay in Cuba.
+And that means, you need a place to stay in Cuba.
+Airbnbs are your best best for an authentic, local experience.
+Your hosts are locals who are ready to recommend their favorite hotspots and hidden gems, chat over a cup of coffee, and cook you delicious meals.
+From fiery Santiago to bustling Havana, here are our top picks for the best places to stay in Cuba.

 Before your trip, make sure to check out: